 Our Board of Directors currently has twelve members and is divided into three classes serving staggered three-year terms.
 Directors for each class are elected at the annual meeting of stockholders held in the year in which the term for their class expires.
-Four directors are proposed to be elected at the 2018 Annual Meeting.
-The terms of Cynthia A. Arnold, John F. O'Brien, John K. McGillicuddy, and Mark S. Wrighton expire this year and our Board of Directors has nominated each of them for a three-year term that will expire at the annual meeting in 2021.
-All of them are current directors and, with the exception of Dr. Arnold, have been elected by stockholders at previous annual meetings.
+Four directors are proposed to be elected at the 2019 Annual Meeting.
+The terms of Michael M. Morrow, Sue H. Rataj, Frank A. Wilson and Matthias L. Wolfgruber expire at the 2019 Annual Meeting and our Board of Directors has nominated each of them for a three-year term that will expire at the annual meeting in 2022.
+All of them are current directors and, with the exception of Mr. Wilson, have been elected by stockholders at previous annual meetings.

-Roderick C.G.
-MacLeod, whose term of office expires at the 2019 Annual Meeting, has decided to retire from the Board effective at the 2018 Annual Meeting.
-Upon the election of the nominated directors, and with this retirement, Cabot's Board of Directors will have eleven members.
-We expect that all of the nominees will be available for election, but if any of the nominees is not available at the time of the 2018 Annual Meeting, proxies received will be voted for substitute nominees to be designated by the Board of Directors or, if no substitute nominees are identified by the Board, proxies will be voted for a lesser number of nominees.
+John K. McGillicuddy, whose term of office expires at the 2021 Annual Meeting, has decided to retire from the Board effective at the 2019 Annual Meeting.
+Upon the election of the nominated directors, and with Mr. McGillicuddy's retirement, Cabot's Board of Directors will have eleven members.
+We expect that all of the nominees will be available for election, but if any of the nominees is not available at the time of the 2019 Annual Meeting, proxies received will be voted for substitute nominees to be designated by the Board of Directors or, if no substitute nominees are identified by the Board, proxies will be voted for a lesser number of nominees.
 In no event will the proxies be voted for more than four nominees.